 Sole proprietors have a number of ways to sock away retirement money and can often make larger contributions than traditional employees.
-Plans available for sole proprietors are typically tax-deferred, meaning you can take a tax deduction in the year you make a contribution and won't face income taxes until you withdraw from your account.
+Business retirement plans available for sole proprietors are typically tax-deferred, meaning you can take a tax deduction in the year you make a contribution and won't face income taxes until you withdraw from your account.

 As a sole proprietor, you can derive great benefits from using business retirement plans, particularly if you are the only employee of your firm.
 If you run a one-person sole proprietorship, you won't have to worry about making additional contributions for others to your plan.
 This can greatly enhance your own retirement savings.
 Sole proprietors are both employees and employers in the eyes of the law.

 A simplified employee pension allows you to put away 20 percent of your net business earnings after subtracting half of your Social Security and Medicare taxes.
 Since these are technically employer contributions rather than employee contributions, you'd have to contribute the same percentage for all of your covered employees that you make for yourself.

-In the case of a sole proprietorship, that means you can put in both the $17,500 employee contribution and an additional 25 percent of your earned income, up to a maximum total contribution of $51,000.
-If you're over 50, you can contribute an additional $5,500.
+In the case of a sole proprietorship, that means you can put in both the elective $19,500 employee contribution and 25 percent of your earned income, up to a maximum total contribution of $58,000.
+If you're over 50, you can contribute an additional $6,500.
 If you make an employer contribution to your own 401(k) plan, you'll also have to make contributions on behalf of your employees.

 If you prefer to take your tax savings at the time of withdrawal rather than when you contribute, you can designate your employee 401(k) contributions as Roth contributions.
 You don't get a tax deduction right away, but when you withdraw from the account your money comes out tax-free.

-You can defer up to $12,000 per year into a SIMPLE IRA, but your contribution may not be greater than your net earnings from self-employment.
+You can defer up to $13,500 per year into a SIMPLE IRA, but your contribution may not be greater than your net earnings from self-employment.
 Your employer contribution can be in the form of a 2 percent non-elective contribution or a match of your salary deferral contribution, up to 3 percent of your net earnings.
-At the time of publication, you can make a catch-up contribution of up to $2,500 if you are age 50 or older.
+At the time of publication, you can make a catch-up contribution of up to $3,000 if you are age 50 or older.

 If you're willing to put in the extra effort and expense, you may be able to create a custom retirement plan for your business.
 For example, an accountant or tax attorney can help you set up a defined benefit plan that could help you maximize your contributions.